 There are different recommended methods for applying JetStream: ironing and "cold" application.
 For ironing, apply the JetStream to the ski.
 Iron once very slowly (about 20 seconds tip to tail) without going back at all with the iron on at around 300F or 150C (depends on the wax).
 Put enough JetStream on the ski to protect the base from the bare iron.
-Wait some 20 minutes for the wax to completely cool and brush out with a nylon or nylon polishing brush (fluorocarbon brush only).
+Wait for the wax to completely cool and brush out with a nylon or nylon polishing brush (fluorocarbon brush only).
 Then polish.
 Then lightly rub on some more JetStream and polish.
-This makes for a faster finish.
+This makes for a faster finish especially in new snow.
+If the snow is dirty, don't add that last lightly rubbed on layer.

 Cold application is as follows: rub the JetStream on and cork it aggressively into the base with a Plasto Kork (synthetic).
 Take a dedicated horsehair or nylon polishing fluorocarbon brush and work the JetStream into the base (don't brush it OFF the ski, but into the ski base).
 After this is completed, polish the base.
 Then lightly rub on more JetStream and just polish it well.
-One very important point about applying JetStream is that beforeJetStream is applied, the wax that is under it needs to be brushed out very well.
+One very important point about applying JetStream is that before JetStream is applied, the wax that is under it needs to be brushed out very well.
 This is even more important when rubbing it on, brushing it in, and polishing it because the Horsehair or Polishing brush that is used to brush the JetStream into the base will bring up paraffin and mix it with the JetStream if the ski is not completely brushed out.
 This will make the JetStream less effective and will also gum up the Thermo Pad when polishing.
 This works very well for short races such as sprints.